 We also love our water bead sensory bin.

-Water beads are such a fun toy for kids to play with.
+Water beads are such a fun toy for kids to play with under supervision.
 This sensory bin is a little more expensive to make because of the bubble tongs.
 I made it for $12.50.

 All you need: